zacklukem/collapseos/README.md

 internet) on a machine of her design, built from scavenged parts with low-tech tools.

-## Organisation of this repository
+## Organization of this repository

 * `kernel`: Pieces of code to be assembled by the user into a kernel.
 * `apps`: Pieces of code to be assembled into "userspace" application.